Federation learning agents (FLAG)

 FLAG’s research lies primarily in the development and application of reinforcement learning (RL) algorithms.
 These algorithms allow intelligent software agents to learn to carry out near-optimal decision making in the context of sequential decision-making tasks, based on a reward signal.
 RL methods can learn to perform at high levels even on tasks where human knowledge is limited.

-Our current research is focused on four main areas:
+Our current research is focused on three main areas:

 - The extension of RL methods to problems with multiple conflicting objectives.
 We have been among the world leaders in establishing multiobjective reinforcement learning (MORL) as a distinct and growing sub-discipline of RL.